When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 - Four months of misallocated sales effort targeting a vertical that the market data would have deprioritized

-The $200K McKinsey quote would have been a good investment.
-The $15K Sagentix engagement was a better one — not because it was cheaper, but because it arrived in time.
+The $200K top-tier firm quote would have been a good investment.
+The CA$15K Sagentix engagement was a better one — not because it was cheaper, but because it arrived in time.

 The Evidence Gap doesn't just cost money.
 It costs time, deals, and board confidence.
 The question isn't whether you can afford to close it — it's whether you can afford not to.